ninhpn1337/Avgirl_Detector/README.md

 $ python3 avgirls_detector.py -h

-## You can create your pictures into my database,ant the easiest way is:
+## You can create your pictures into my database,and the easiest way is:

 $ mkdir data/ori